DMKizzle/k-rpg-styled-ui/README.md

 # RPG Styled UI
-Foundry VTT DnD5e RPG Styled UI
+A not great fork of Foundry VTT DnD5e RPG Styled UI by Xbozon to try to force it to work with the FATE system.

 A simple styling for FoundryVTT in black and red.
 Includes:
 - Chat layout.